United States Uniformed Services Oath of Office

-Text of the Oath
+Text of the oath

-The oath is for an indeterminate period; no duration is specifically defined.
+The oath applies while in "the office on which I am about to enter."

-Officers of the National Guard of the various States, however, take an additional oath:
+Officers of the National Guard of the various states, however, take an additional oath:

 Commissioned officers O-1 (second lieutenant or ensign) through O-10 (general or admiral) and W-2 through W-5 (chief warrant officers) are commissioned under the authority of the President of the United States with the advice and consent of the United States Senate; warrant officers (W-1) receive a warrant under the authority of their respective service secretary (e.g., the Secretary of the Army or the Secretary of the Navy); National Guard officers are additionally committed to the authority of the governor of their state.
 They may be activated in the service of their state in time of local or state emergency in addition to federal activation.
 Reserve officers may only be activated by the President of the United States.